ronaldgreeff/genderio/README.md

 Users are able to delete babies from their dashboard.
 However, the data is not truly deleted.
 Instead, it is flagged as deleted and excluded from the dashboard on that basis.
 This makes is possible to review the data before retraining the model in future and deciding whether or not to keep it in.

+`dashboard` only accepts `GET` request and `make_baby` `POST` - they're separated so that user can refresh page without re-submitting the new baby form if they hit refresh after a baby was added.

 ###### views

+- index() /
+  GET: return `welcome` template.

+- dashboard() /dashboard
+  GET: if user uncofirmed, redirect to `auth.unconfirmed`, else retrieve babies for `current_user`.
+If no babies, flash message on how to get started.
+Returns new baby form along with any babies with the attribute `deleted == False`.
+An update baby form is returned for each baby.

+- make_baby() /make_baby
+  POST: validated new baby form and creates a baby if valid.
+  Redirect to `main.dashboard`.

+- update_baby() /update_baby
+  POST: validate update baby form.
+Checks baby exists and belongs to the `current_user`.
+If `update` button pressed, baby's details are updated.
+If `delete` button pressed, attribute `deleted == True` is set.

+- confirm_gender() /confirm_gender
+  POST: validate gender confirmation form.
+Checks baby exists and belongs to the `current_user`.
+If "right" (correct prediction outcome) is clicked, the `Baby` model's `gender` attribute is set to the value of `predicted_gender`.
+If "wrong" is clicked, the `gender` attribute is reversed using a dictionary.
+  Redirect to `main.dashboard`.

+- upload_img() /upload_img

+upload image

 - ##### prediction
 The trained neural net is stored within `prediction.models` along with the pipeline, `prediction.tl2_final.py`.
 When a user requests a prediction on a baby, the application retrieves the images for that particular baby, pre-processes each one before passing them through the model, and calculates a single prediction for the image set.